Osteoporosis - Osteoporosis & Fosamax

 Although Fosamax has proven to be effective in treating certain bone diseases such as osteoporosis, it has been linked with the onset of a number of side effects, the most serious of which is the development of osteonecrosis of the jaw (ONJ).

-Osteonecrosis of the jaw, or "dead jaw," is a serious Fosamax side effect that is linked with the temporary / permanent loss of blood flow to the jawbone tissue.
-This loss of blood culminates with the death of the jawbone tissue and eventual collapse of the bone itself - an excruciatingly painful ordeal.
+Osteonecrosis of the jaw, or "dead jaw," is a serious Fosamax side effect that is linked with the temporary or permanent loss of blood flow to the jawbone tissue.
+This loss of blood culminates with the death of the jawbone tissue and eventual collapse of the bone itself an excruciatingly painful ordeal.
+Although serious, Fosamax side effects are not life threatening.
+However, some drugs do have fatal side effects and if you have lost a loved one due to the negligence of others, attorneys for wrongful death can help you determine if you are entitled to file a wrongful death claim.

 Fosamax Lawsuits

-Osteonecrosis is typically associated with some of the body's larger joints like the hips, shoulders, knees or ankles and, more often than not, is caused by a bone injury such as a fracture or dislocation.
+Osteonecrosis is typically associated with some of the body's larger joints, such as those attached to the hips, shoulders, knees or ankles.
+(Pelvis bone loss is a common issue.)
+More often than not, it is caused by a bone injury such as a fracture or dislocation.

-If you or a loved one has been injured as a result of developing osteonecrosis of the jaw because of past or present Fosamax use, you may be entitled to receive compensation for your pain and suffering.
-Merck & Co. has already been targeted by a number of personal injury lawsuits aimed at punishing the company's negligence in adequately warning Fosamax users of the risks associated with use of the bisphosphonate drug.
-Contact a personal injury lawyer to get additional information about your rights as a Fosamax victim.
+If you or a loved one has been injured as a result of developing osteonecrosis of the jaw due to past or present Fosamax use, you may be entitled to receive compensation for your pain and suffering.
+Merck & Co. has already been targeted by a number of personal injury lawsuits aimed at punishing the company for its failure to adequately warn Fosamax users of the risks associated with use of the bisphosphonate drug.
+Contact a personal injury lawyer to obtain additional information about your rights as a Fosamax victim.